cemartins/AnsibleVaultFx/README.md

 To start the application, just double-click on the generated `ansible-vault-fx-<version>.jar` file.

 ### Notices and Limitations
-Requires Java 8 or higher
+Requires Java 11 or higher
 The application handles versions 1.1 and 1.2 format of the vaults.
 It will cry and crash and burn with any previous versions of the vaults.

-_**Ansible uses 256 bits keys to handle encryption and decryption of the vaults, this means that in order to handle these vaults you will need to install the unrestricted policy files from Oracle.
-You have been warned.**_